 According to Linley, Superior’s boost in production was even greater than the estimated 20 percent.
 The RDS-15 has taken the company from processing rates around 175 tph with the hired contractors to 250 tph with IROCK’s closed circuit unit, which is an increase of more than 40 percent.
 Superior now can process 240,000 tons of RAP per year – 60,000 at each plant.

 Significant cut in costs

 Accompanying the drastic increase in production was a significant cut in costs.
-Based on a 10-hour day, labor costs for three guys, the price of a loader and dozer, and operational costs such as fuel, Linley estimates the cost per ton averages about $3.
+Based on a 10-hour day, labor costs for three guys, the price of a loader and bulldozer, and operational costs such as fuel, Linley estimated the cost per ton averages about $3.
 After just a year of owning the RDS-15, Linley has calculated approximately 30 percent cost savings compared to its previous business model.
 This adds up to to about $1 per ton, or nearly $250,000 in just one year.

 “We’re saving a significant chunk of cash by operating our own machine rather than hiring the work done,” Linley says.

 Because the unit operates out of four asphalt plants, portability has become important to Superior, as well.
 The RDS-15 spends three weeks at each plant, twice per year.
 In other words, the unit is exposed to a lot of windshield time.
 From Gulfport (160 miles south of Jackson), to Batesville, (150 miles north of Jackson), to Forest (40 miles east of Jackson), the typical route to each plant comes in at around 350 miles.
 Added to that are the miles the unit travels to Superior’s sand and gravel pits and to other jobsites to perform concrete crushing.